WMD-group/SMACT/docs/examples.rst

 .. code:: python

    ml_vector = smact.screening.ml_rep_generator(['Ba', 'H', 'O'], stoichs=[1, 2, 2])

+There is also `an example <https://github.com/WMD-group/SMACT/blob/master/examples/Counting/Generate_compositions_lists.ipynb>`_ demonstrating the conversion of charge neutral compositions produced by SMACT to a list of formulas using Pymatgen, or to a Pandas dataframe, both of which could then be used as input for a machine learning algorithm.

 ..
 [1]  "Revised effective ionic radii and systematic studies of interatomic distances in halides and chalcogenides".
          Acta Crystallogr A. 32: 751–767, 1976